devlinjunker/template.hapi.rest/scripts/README.scripts.md

 the commits.
 We run a git action to handle this as well:
  - Collect README files and update wiki
  - Fix/remove links in Wiki
- - **TODO:** Build documentation and generate commit
+ - Build documentation and generate commit

+## Notes/Ideas
  - **IDEA:** Version increase/changelog generation

-More to come...